BOARD OF GOVERNORS

 Juan is a social policy and education consultant.
 His work has focused on education reform and social policy innovation.
 He has served as Director of Environmental Education for the Ministry of Environment and Sustainable Development and Undersecretary of Social Enterprise for the Ministry of Health and Social Development.
 He is co-founder of Festival Recreo and Because Energy Matters.
 Juan is a regular contributor to local newspapers and media and is author of Learn without Stress: Meaningful Conversations, published in Bienestar, Emociones y Aprendizaje (AIque, 2018) and co-author of Inspirar: el arte de vivir mejor (Planeta, 2012).
 Juan graduated from Lincoln in 1992 and is the father of Oliverio and Justina.

 Alejandro is an Argentine citizen.
 He is qualified to practice as a lawyer in Argentina and as a solicitor in England and Wales.
 He spent 20 years living in London initially practicing law and subsequently for global energy companies doing business worldwide.

 Alejandro returned to Argentina in 2018 to help Equinor, an international energy company, to set up its local business.
-He has two children at Lincoln, one in High School and one in Middle School.
+He has two children at Lincoln High School.